polymorpher/dot-country-manager/README.md

 VITE_NAME_WRAPPER_ADDRESS
 VITE_BASE_REGISTRAR_ADDRESS
 VITE_RESOLVER_ADDRESS
+VITE_PROVIDER
+VITE_WALLET_CONNECT_ID
+VITE_CHAIN_ID
 ```

 The `VITE_` prefix is required for the frontend framework to identify and load these variables.
+Example values of most variables are provided in `.env.example`